Useful Pluginssystem_reminder

 main.py

-1from connectonion import Agent 2from connectonion.useful_plugins import system_reminder 3 4agent = Agent("assistant", tools=[write_file], plugins=[system_reminder])
+from connectonion import Agent from connectonion.useful_plugins import system_reminder agent = Agent("assistant", tools=[write_file], plugins=[system_reminder])

 Want to customize?
 Run co copy system_reminder to get an editable copy with built-in reminders.